PiscesDream/Hadoop_Q-Learning/README.md

-# When Q-learning meets Haddop
+# When Q-learning meets Hadoop
 ---
 This is a course project on Cloud Computation.
 I am using Hadoop to implement (part of) Q-learning, which, more specifically, is the part where Q-value is updated.